What is the most important information I should know about diazepam?

-Taking diazepam with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Shortly after you are treated with this medicine, taking other drugs that make you sleepy or slow your breathing can cause dangerous side effects.
 Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Where can I get more information?

-Your pharmacist can provide more information about diazepam.
+Your doctor or pharmacist can provide more information about diazepam injection.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.